hispvn/oa/README.md

 You can learn more about the runtime in the [DHIS2 Application Runtime Documentation](https://runtime.dhis2.nu/).

 To learn React, check out the [React documentation](https://reactjs.org/).

+## User Manual

+You can learn how to use this application in the https://docs.google.com/document/d/1hXbHtqR3y7XgIRHemngRfPmJ2oCD3P3pnvfO_THryhM/edit?usp=sharing